Stigmond/EventTrackerProject/README.md

 ## Key Lessons Learned

 1. This project introduced an alternative method to the Model/View method, including potential shortcuts available through Spring Rest--should it be utilized by employers.
-2. This project presented challenges in the form of new potential errors and edge cases resulting from the use of APIs and JSON syntax, the necessity for additional failsafes, and the application of Response Status Codes.
+2. This project showed how much more flexible and dynamic a web page can be utilizing JavaScript, as opposed to the use of the Model/View, JSP, and JTML.
+3. This project presented an opportunity for extensive use and understanding of the JavaScript language, including XMLHttpRequest Objects for CRUD operations.